MatlockFT/Matlock/_posts/2026-09-24-rosas-jr-vs-barcelos-ufc-vegas-121.md

 published: false
 ---

 The Meta APEX is hosting another event this weekend in Las Vegas and I gotta say...
 I'm not mad at it.
-It has a little bit of all the things I enjoy.
-The main event offers some mild intrigue which is young vs. old, we only have two middlweight fights on the card which is great, curious to see Tina Black again,
+It has a little bit of all the things I enjoy and I'm not against a hate-watch either.
+It's like a little House of Horrors fight card!